 CHOOSE YOUR EVENTS WISELY

 Events that just come and go like a wind aren’t probably what you should be opting for when you’re trying to build yourself professionally.
 Sign up for events that let you engage with your audience.
-You can also try high end events to switch your niche.
+You can also try high end events like Live Music Events & Casino Events to switch your niche.
 Most importantly, though, learn to say NO. It’s an innate quality of an event planner to accommodate everything that comes his way.
 Even when your schedule is packed and you have a lot on your plate, you would still take up a job you’re not even interested in for a very less fee just because you can’t turn down a client or a colleague.
 Trust me (you will, because you have experienced this at some point yourself), you’ll only regret this later because not only will you get nothing from this particular event, you might also mess up other important jobs because of extra stress.

 Not just because 94% of the event planners are doing it, but because it’ll really lift a great deal of load off your shoulders.
 Try building an event mobile app because that’s a really effective way to improve connectivity with today’s generation who don’t look ahead of their smartphones (quite literally).
 Refer to the Event App Bible for getting a deeper-than-the-Marian-trench deep insight into the market.